tmcdo13/ISDS3105_fall18/lectures/lesson10_datesManipulation/README.md

 To have the right class associated to date/time data is crucial to manipulate them effectively.
-Dates often come as strings, but R will not make any assumption about your intention to create a date until to specify so.
+Dates often come as strings, but R will not make any assumption about your intention to create a date until you specify so.
 For instance, suppose we want to calculate the distance between two dates: